Home » Price Action Trading Guide

 “Inverted Hammer” and “Shooting Star” Candlestick Patterns

-Just as was the case with the previous two patterns, the “Inverted Hammer” and the “Shooting Star” may appear similar on the price chart, but they are used in different contexts.
-Both of them have long upper wicks, small bodies and short (or no) lower wicks.
+Much like the previous two patterns we discussed, the “Inverted Hammer” and the “Shooting Star” may appear similar on the price chart, but are used in different contexts.
+Both have long upper wicks, small bodies and short (or no) lower wicks.

-The “Inverted Hammer” pattern usually appears after the market has been in a bear trend.
-It may be spotted at support levels and signals that price action has reached a trough and may reverse direction.
-This pattern represents an opportunity to go long, but still, traders need to have confirmation price action is indeed reversing to the upside.
+The “Inverted Hammer” pattern usually appears after the market has been in a bear trend, signaling a bullish reversal.
+It may be spotted at support levels and suggests the price action has reached a trough and may reverse direction.
+It represents an opportunity to go long, but traders should still seek confirmation the price action is indeed reversing to the upside.
 This may be a green candle with a closing price above the open price or the high price of the candle that precedes the “Inverted Hammer”.

 The “Inverted Hammer” pattern will have the following key features:

-• long upper wick (preferably three times longer than the body of the candle)
+• Long upper wick, preferably two or three times longer than the body of the candle

 The “Inverted Hammer” pattern

-The “Shooting Star” pattern usually appears after the market has been in a bull trend.
-It may be spotted at resistance levels and signals that price action has reached a peak and may reverse direction.
-This pattern represents an opportunity to go short, but still, traders need to have confirmation price action is indeed reversing to the downside.
-This may be a red candle with a closing price below the open price or the low price of the candle that precedes the “Shooting Star”.
+The “Shooting Star” pattern usually appears after the market has gone through a bullish period, suggesting a reversal to bearish sentiments.
+It may be spotted at resistance levels and signals that prices are declining after a peak.
+This pattern indicates an opportunity for going short but traders should still wait for confirmation that bears are driving the prices downward.
+This confirmation usually comes in the form of a red candle with a closing price below the open price or the low price of the candle that precedes the “Shooting Star”.

 The “Shooting Star” pattern will have the following key features: